ramgorthi04/gist/planner_hints.md

-Date last edited: 8/21/2024 a 3:31PM.
+Date last edited: 8/21/2024 at 3:31 PM.
 Max N is 250.

 # Successful Plans

 ### Filter this product list down to products most similar to X
 Does not require code or query
 Plan: given the product list, use reasoning to determine which products are similar to X and create a list

 ### Segment customers based on X
 The basis for segmenting customers will usually be found in the customers data
 Plan: given a list of customers from a previous step, get

 ### Select a cohort of customers that are highly likely to repurchase an item and haven't purchased recently, then sub-segment them into similar users, then personalize an email to each.
+Plan:
-Plan: {
+{
     "Plan": {
         "1": {
             "Request": "Get a list of customers who haven't made a purchase in the last 3 months",